 Sway is a new way to share information and share ideas, a way that is more beautiful, more interactive, sometimes even breathtaking.
 You can share Sways that you create using the Sway tools and canvas on a wide range of devices and they will look great every single time you share them.

-- Choosing a design and navigation strategy
+- Plan a design and navigation strategy for a Sway.

-- Creating a copy or template
+- Illustrate how to make a copy or a template.